No Man's Sky: Subsequent updates

 On 25 November 2016, Hello Games announced it was planning on bringing a large update, known as the "Foundation" Update, to the game, stating that "We have been quiet, but we are listening and focusing on improving the game that our team loves and feels so passionately about."
 Hello Games had not mentioned a release window, and many journalists were surprised when the update was released just two days later.
 The update was generally well received by journalists, that while not fully satisfying all the features that seemed to have been promised for the game, helped to push the game into the right direction in anticipation of future major patches.
 The update had drawn back some players that had previously turned their back on the game and created a better reception from some players, while others still remained disappointed by the game's initial release problems.
 The second major update, "Path Finder", was released in March 2017.
-By the time of the third major update, "Atlas Rises", a year after initial release, many felt the game was now much better and approaching what they had expected.
+By the time of the third major update, "Atlas Rises", a year after its initial release, many felt the game was now much better and approaching what they had expected.
 Wired's Julie Muncy said that the ability of the updates to No Man's Sky demonstrates the game can be more organic, adding significant new features that can dramatically change the feel of the game.

 In retrospect following the patch, journalists generally commended Hello Games for staying quiet about the exact details of the update until just prior to its release to avoid the same situation that the game fell into upon its initial release.
 Murray himself has avoided commenting directly on any of the updates for No Man's Sky and staying out of the "hype cycle" until they are at the shipping point, to not repeat any of the mistakes from the game's launch.
 Nearly all subsequent major updates were only predicated by Murray tweeting an emoji that hinted at the contents of the update two or three days before the update was released, allowing the game's community to get hyped up without drawing out their anticipation.
 Gamasutra named Hello Games one of its top ten developers for 2016 not only for the technical achievements within No Man's Sky, but also for not collapsing amid the anger directed at the company and instead continuing to make improvements to the game.
 The continued free improvements to No Man's Sky have been considered a redemption for Hello Games and the game's launch by several outlets.
-By the time of its five-year anniversary, No Man's Sky's user reviews on Steam had swung to "mostly positive" after initially starting at "overwhelmingly negative" at the time of its release.
+By the time of its five-year anniversary, No Man's Sky's user reviews on Steam had swung to "mostly positive" after initially starting at "overwhelmingly negative" at the time of its release, and reached 'very positive', representing 80% or more positive reviews, eight years from launch.
+At the five-year anniversary and after it, journalists from websites such as IGN, TechRadar, and TheGamer started to report on the game as one of the greatest redemption arcs in gaming.